MicrosoftDocs/architecture-center/docs/reference-architectures/sap/run-sap-bw4hana-with-linux-virtual-machines-content.md

 To provide SAP-based monitoring of resources and service performance of the SAP infrastructure, use the [Azure SAP Enhanced Monitoring](/azure/virtual-machines/workloads/sap/deployment-guide) extension.
 This extension feeds Azure monitoring statistics into the SAP application for operating system monitoring and DBA Cockpit functions.
 SAP enhanced monitoring is a mandatory prerequisite to run SAP on Azure.
 For details, see [SAP note 2191498](https://launchpad.support.sap.com/#/notes/2191498) – "SAP on Linux with Azure: Enhanced Monitoring."
 (To access the SAP notes, you must have an SA Service Marketplace account.)

 The future direction for an Azure-native, end-to-end monitoring solution for SAP BW/4HANA is [Azure Monitor for SAP](/azure/virtual-machines/workloads/sap/azure-monitor-overview).
-Azure Monitor for SAP is currently inPublic Preview.
+Azure Monitor for SAP is currently in Public Preview.
 It's only available in a limited set of regions, so you should carefully evaluate if it meets your requirements.

 Azure Monitor for SAP provides a comprehensive initial set of metrics and telemetry for monitoring.
 The metric definitions are stored as SQL queries in JSON and can be modified to meet your requirements.
 The starting set of metrics is available on GitHub [here](https://github.com/Azure/AzureMonitorForSAPSolutions/blob/master/sapmon/content/SapHana.json).